 Leonard Shapiro has developed a multi-sensory observation method, which employs the sense of touch as well as sight, coupled with the simultaneous act of drawing (i.e. mark-making).
 It is called the haptico-visual observation and drawing (HVO&D) method.
 In anatomy study, the benefits of observing using the sense of touch includes i) enhanced observation of the 3D form of anatomical parts, ii) the cognitive memorization of anatomical parts as a 3D 'mental picture' and iii) improved spatial orientation within the volume of anatomical parts.

 A UCT Certificated, HPCSA accredited CPD course is offered to health-care professionals, MBChB students and anatomists.
-Benefits orthopaedic surgeons - laparoscopic surgery - MRI and CT interpretation - radiation oncology planning - forensic pathologists using LODOX - medical students - anatomists - artists with an interest in the human body.
+Benefits orthopaedic surgeons - surgical planning - improved spatial orientation and instrument awareness in laparoscopic surgery - MRI and CT interpretation - radiation oncology planning - forensic pathologists using LODOX - artists with an interest in the human body.

-In 1987, Professor Roberta Klatzky and Professor Susan Lederman described a set of specialized patterns of manual exploration which they called exploratory procedures (EPs).
+In 1987, Professor Roberta Klatzky and Professor Susan Lederman described a set of specialized patterns of manual exploration which they called exploratory procedures (EPs) or stereotypical patterns of hand movements.
 These exploratory patterns are linked to the acquisition of specific object properties.